snoopdave/vagrant-ubuntu-usergrid/README.md

 Once the VM launches and completes initialization, you should be able to:

 * Go to [http://10.1.1.161:8080/status](http://10.1.1.161:8080/status) to view the Usergrid status page.
+Usergrid status at [http://10.1.1.161:8080/status](http://10.1.1.161:8080/status) should show for cassandra "cassandraAvailable" : true, "cassandraStatus" : "GREEN" and for elasticsearch "managementAppIndexStatus" : "YELLOW".

 * Go to [http://10.1.1.161:8080/portal](http://10.1.1.161:8080/portal) to login to the Usergrid administration portal.
 You can login as *superuser* with password *test*.
 From there you can setup admin users and applications.
 * Use the Usergrid API to interact with your Usergrid BaaS, the base URL for API calls is http://10.1.1.160:8080.